arduppal/azure-docs/articles/iot-edge/how-to-store-data-blob.md

 ## Supported storage operations

-Blob storage modules on IoT Edge use the same Azure Storage SDKs, and are consistent with the 2018-03-28 version of the Azure Storage API for block blob endpoints.
+Blob storage modules on IoT Edge use the same Azure Storage SDKs, and are consistent with the 2017-04-17 version of the Azure Storage API for block blob endpoints.
 Later releases are dependent on customer needs.

 Not all Azure Blob Storage operations are supported by Azure Blob Storage on IoT Edge.
-The following sections detail which operations are an are not supported.
+The following section lists the supported and unsupported operations.

 ### Account